ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 "https" scheme - SHOULD NOT be used if the Oblivious Gateway and Target Resources are not on the same origin.
 If messages are forwarded between these resources without the protections afforded by HTTPS, they could be inspected or modified by a network attacker.
-Insisting that the two resources share an origin does not guarantee that requests are not forwarded without protection, so clients might need to use other means of ensuring that unsecured requests are not exposed to attack.
+Note that two resources that share an origin do not guarantee that requests are not forwarded without protection.

 ## Key Management